-- ➤ "Ask yourself, "How much work does this student need to do to demonstrate that he or she has acquired the concept I am teaching?"
+- "Ask yourself, "How much work does this student need to do to demonstrate that he or she has acquired the concept I am teaching?"
 That should be enough." (p.
-34-35) - ➤ As C. Wilson Anderson, Jr., MAT says, "homework is for practice." - ➤ Homework is not to learn then material it is to automatize what is learned in class.
+34-35) - Solution Anderson, Jr., MAT says, "homework is for practice." - Homework is not to learn the material it is to automatize what is learned in class.